Esshahn/spritemate/README.md

 * you can copy & paste sprites by using the corresponding icons in the sprite list window

 ## History

+2017-10-23
+* first public release!

+2017-10-20
+* Keyboard shortcuts support
+* fixed a bug in sprite importer script introduced the other day
+* nicer looking tooltips

 2017-10-19
 * KICK ASS syntax support for source export